-Develop a more robust system for handling incoming email, capable of providing management information
+• Develop a more robust system for handling emails, capable of providing management information.

-Increased efficiency, a reduction in the number of days it takes us to respond to enquiries, alongside enhanced management information on performance
+• Increased efficiency, a reduction in the number of days to respond to enquiries, alongside enhanced management information on performance.

 4. Undertake a fundamental review of the routes to registration